Particular/docs.particular.net/samples/pipeline/stream-properties/sample.md

 snippet: message-with-stream-handler

-## Difference to the Databus
+## Difference to the databus

-The [built in DataBus](/nservicebus/messaging/databus/) relies on byte arrays and memory streams to operate.
-As such, there are limitations to the amount of data that it can send.
+The [built-in database](/nservicebus/messaging/databus/) relies on byte arrays and memory streams to operate.
+As such, there are limits to the amount of data that it can send.